Highest weight Harish-Chandra supermodules and their geometric realizations: Abstract

 \section{Abstract}

-This is the second part of a series of papers discussing the highest weight $\fk_r$-finite representations of the pair $(\fg_r,\fk_r)$ consisting of $\fg_r$, a real form of a complex basic Lie superalgebra of classical type $\fg$ ($\fg\neq A(n,n)$), and the maximal compact subalgebra $\fk_r$ of $\fg_{r,0}$.
-In this part we concretely realize these representations through superspaces of holomorphic vector bundles on a suitable Hermitian superspaces.
+\footnote{MSC 2000 Subject Classifications.
+Primary: 17B15, 20G05, 22E45; Secondary 58A50, 14A22, 32C11.} In this paper we discuss the highest weight $\fk_r$-finite representations of the pair $(\fg_r,\fk_r)$ consisting of $\fg_r$, a real form of a complex basic Lie superalgebra of classical type $\fg$ ($\fg\neq A(n,n)$), and the maximal compact subalgebra $\fk_r$ of $\fg_{r,0}$, together with their geometric global realizations.
+These representations occur, as in the ordinary setting, in the superspaces of sections of holomorphic super vector bundles on the associated Hermitian superspaces $G_r/K_r$.